Fyssion/mc-status-bot/index.md

 ## Features

 - "At a glance" status display; no need to boot up Minecraft to see who's online!
+- Support for both Java and Bedrock servers.
 - Real-time Minecraft server status.
 - Customizable prefix.
 - Easy-to-follow setup instructions.